Sick Or Healthy: It’s In Your Thoughts

 But gratitude is not just about saying thank you for a gift (whether you like it or not).
 It’s about finding joy in the detail of your life and bringing the focus of your life back to the minutiae around you.

-It’s about bringing an awareness of the continual flow of life and a development of a sense of your connection to all, within.
+It’s about bringing an awareness of the continual flow of life and a development of your connection to all, within.

-It’s about recognizing all the blessings that are a part of each day, the blessings that often get lost in the daily humdrum.
+It’s about recognising all the blessings that are a part of each day, the blessings that often get lost in the daily humdrum.

 Gratitude’s about finding joy in the detail of your life.